Moving in with somebody is a big step. Apart from the emotional implications, there’s the matter of consolidating both parties’ stuff.

 Most M&A deals are made in the boardroom.
 C-level executives see an opportunity to expand market share or plug a hole in the production process, and then they pull the trigger.
 But the success of an M&A transaction is all about handling the aftermath.

 That’s when HR steps in.
-The M&A process can be broken down into four phases: strategy and targeting, valuation and due diligence, integration planning and implementation.
+The M&A process can be broken down into four phases: Strategy and targeting, valuation and due diligence, integration planning and implementation.
 HR’s presence is greatest during the final two stages.

 That said, HR should get in on the act as soon as possible.
 Time is of the essence, as missed business opportunities and disruptions should be kept to a minimum.

-Research varies on the success of M&A deals over the last 20 years, with some studies putting failure rates at as high as 90 percent.
-But at best, companies undergoing M&A are flipping a coin.
+Research varies on the success of M&A deals over the last 20 years, with some studies putting failure rates at as high as 90%.
+But at best, companies undergoing M&A are flipping a coin – the difference between heads and tails is the amount of organisational planning that goes into the combination of workforces.

 Some of the biggest reasons for failure include: